 If you read this to say that women must be silent and restricted, it contradicts the Bible.
 All believers are called to exercise their gifts.
 The topic of this passage is to stop talking at the same time.
 Paul addresses (1) men/women speaking in tongues (2) men/women prophesying (3) women who are chatting.
-All 3 are told to be quiet, listen to others.
+All three are told to be quiet and listen to others.
 Everyone is to teach/prophesy/speak, but don't speak out of turn.

 Likewise, ye wives, be in subjection to your own husbands; that, if any obey not the word, they also may without the word be won by the conversation of the wives;1 Peter 3:1 KJV

 Likewise, ye husbands, dwell with them according to knowledge, giving honour unto the wife, as unto the weaker vessel, and as being heirs together of the grace of life; that your prayers be not hindered.
 1 Peter 3:7 KJV